Immunizations for Travel to Uganda

 Once you decide you would like to become involved in ministry in Uganda, you should read through the information below and then consult you personal physician and/or local public health department at least seven months prior to you projected departure date.
 This will allow sufficient time to receive the immunizations in a timely order for maximum effectiveness and the least discomfort to yourself.

 Some travel sites recommend consulting a physician who specializes in travel medicine but I have never done this for two reasons.
 The first is there is no such physician in the community in which I live.
 The second is that even when I consult a travel health web site, I still take the information gleaned by back to my family physician as he knows the most about my personal health.
-As a pastor I have seen a number of cases where individuals were being treated by several specialist at the same time and there seemed to be a great lack of communication between these doctors, with less than a happy result.
+As a pastor, over the years, I have seen a number of cases (not overseas related) where individuals were being treated by several specialist at the same time with very little coordination and a lack of communication between these doctors, with less than a happy result.
+I have learned to never allow a physician to prescribe you a medication unless he or she knows EVERY OTHER medication you are taking.
 One site you should consult is CDC Health Information for Uganda.
+I would also suggest you look at this comprehensive website on General Immunization, prepared by a nurse practictioner.

 You will probably find that some of these immunizations are not even stocked by your local health department.
 I was told to get my doctor to write a prescription for the serum needed.
 Then take the prescription to my pharmacist who will order it.
 Once it arrives, I was to take it all back to the health department and then pay them $10 per injection.
 Since only the Yellow Fever injection must be administered and authenticated (on Form PHS-731) by a recognized Yellow Fever Vaccinating Center, I have a registered nurse in my congregation give the rest of the injections at no additional cost.
 I have her record the proper information in the "Other Immunizations Received" on PHS-731.
 I go ahead and order all the serum needed for the trip and keep it in the refrigerator until the day of administration.

-Located here is a color and a black & white printable ADOBE copy of this summary immunization chart, suitable to take to your physician, and/or health department, for their information, recommendations and updates based on your medical history and any medications you take.
+Here is a color and black & white printable ADOBE copy of this summary immunization chart, suitable to take to your physician, and/or health department, for their information, recommendations and updates based on your medical history and any medications you take.

 Immunization Summary Chart